 Sustainable offices and studio complex in Surrey with strong green initiatives

-The build, on an 8 acre brownfield site used a whole life cycle carbon procurement criteria in design from which utilised the existing building by reusing bricks and carbon-intensive concrete onsite.
+The site was built on an 8 acre brownfield site used a whole life cycle carbon procurement criteria in design from which utilised the existing building by reusing bricks and carbon-intensive concrete onsite.
 Carbon neutral sources including thousands of scaffold boards were used for internal cladding.
 Our site has a rich industrial heritage, dating back to its use as a Tannery in the 16th Century, and we will continue to innovate towards our target of becoming one of the lowest carbon emission office spaces in Surrey.

 Our Sustainable Offices Near Woking Can Offer: